 If these vans had wireless recharge panels installed in their garage, it would be a huge time saver to be able to just drive up and park on one, then get out and not need to worry about refuelling your vehicle.

-And considering the fact that it’s significantly cheaper to run an electric fleet rather than a fleet of petrol vehicles, it’s very possible that wireless charging could become the norm for all vehicles.
+And considering the fact that it’s significantly cheaper to run an electric fleet rather than a fleet of petrol vehicles (and that electric vehicles’ ranges now go above 350 miles) it’s very possible that wireless charging could become the norm for all vehicles.
 The UK government is also dishing out grants for people who buy an electric vehicle (providing they meet certain requirements), called the Electric Vehicle Homecharge Scheme.

 Can you charge your vehicle while driving?